Filter events with NXLog Agent

 </Route>

-Output logs to different destinations
+Output events to different destinations

 Another option for dropping noise events is archiving them to local or external storage while sending important events to your SIEM.
-That way, you retain a copy of the log events and can retrieve them if needed.
+That way, you retain a copy of the events and can retrieve them if needed.

 This configuration collects syslog messages with the im_udp input module.
-It then filters log records and sends warnings, errors, and critical messages to NXLog Platform but saves informational and debug messages to a file.
+It then filters records and sends warnings, errors, and critical messages to NXLog Platform but saves informational and debug messages to a file.

 <Extension syslog>